Jay150396/Twitter_Data_Analysis/README.md

 # Problem statement

+1. Historical Data Analysis on "ELON MUSK" from 30-01-2015 to 14-07-2020
-1. Analyse the real time streaming tweets of famous personality (Politicians or actors).
+2. Analyse the real time streaming tweets of famous personality (Politicians or actors).
-2. Retrieving the trending hashtags of a famous personality.
+3. Retrieving the trending hashtags of a famous personality.
-3. To fetch the location of a person who has retweeted on particular hashtag.
+4. To fetch the location of a person who has retweeted on particular hashtag.
-4. Fetching the user details who retweeted with the name "ELON MUSK"
+5. Fetching the user details who retweeted with the name "ELON MUSK"

 # API and Required Modules